The 10 Best Tacos In Mexico City - Insider's Guide

 Location: Alfonso Reyes 273, Hipódromo Condesa, 06100, Miguel Hidalgo, CDMX

 A self-proclaimed “no fancy food” street food restaurant, Malportaco’s specialty is vegan tacos.
-Its plant-based meat is made from soy, mushroom, and gluten but your taste buds will think you’re eating the real deal.
+That is to say that its plant-based meat is made from soy, mushroom, and gluten but your taste buds will think you’re eating the real deal.

 Stop by and enjoy Mexican classics like pastor, chorizo, and cow tongue, tortas, and for dessert, vegan chocolate ice cream.
 If you’re looking for an authentic taquería made for the vegetarian and vegan palate, this place is definitely worth trying.

 Location: Diag.
 San Antonio 1725, Narvarte Oriente, Benito Juárez, 03023, CDMX